Knott’s Berry Farm tower climber near Supreme Scream ride prompts police response

 "Please stay out of the area while we work to bring this person down, safely," the police post read.

 There was no immediate information about the climber’s identity or how he managed to climb the metal tower, FOX 11 reported.
+Whether the climber would face charges in connection with the incident was not immediately clear.

 Last weekend, the outside of the theme park was the scene of a drive-by shooting that left a teenager wounded.